isomerpages/moe-chuachukangpri/_holistic-development/English Language.md

 ---
 <h3><strong><u>Curriculum Framework</u></strong></h3>
 <p>The English Language instructional programmes in the classroom are aligned
-with the principles of language learning and teaching in the EL Syllabus.&nbsp;&nbsp;STELLAR (Strategies for English Language Learning and Reading) is an EL instructional programme that provides the instructional materials, teaching strategies and training to enable teachers to implement the EL syllabus.
+with the principles of language learning and teaching in the EL Syllabus.&nbsp;STELLAR (Strategies for English Language Learning and Reading) is an EL instructional programme that provides the instructional materials, teaching strategies and training to enable teachers to implement the EL syllabus.
 Adopted at